sidharthmohannair/Installing-QGroundControl-on-Ubuntu-ARM64-using-Flatpak/README.md

 ## Notes
 If you encounter any issues during installation, make sure your system meets the prerequisites and that you have a stable internet connection.
 QGroundControl may require access to various devices on your system, such as serial ports.
 Ensure that you grant necessary permissions when prompted.

+## Additional Notes

+- This repository provides a solution for users seeking QGroundControl support specifically tailored to ARM64 architecture.
+- The provided solution has been tested and verified on Raspberry Pi 4, Raspberry Pi 3, Ubuntu 16.04, 18.04, and 20.04, as well as Nvidia Jetson Nano ARM64 series hardware.

+### Issue with Pre-compiled Builds

+If you encounter the error message `bash: ./QGroundControl.AppImage: cannot execute binary file: Exec format error`, it's because the pre-compiled Linux build is intended for x86-64 platforms and won’t run on ARM systems.

+To address this issue:
+- On ARM-based systems such as Jetson Nano, you'll need to compile QGroundControl from source to run it successfully.
+- Alternatively, you can follow the tutorial provided in this repository for step-by-step instructions on installing QGroundControl on ARM64 platforms using Flatpak.